carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 > ## Logging In
 >
 > Technically, you have to be logged into Docker on your computer for this to work.
-> Usually it happens by default, but if `docker push` doesn't work for you,
+> Usually it happens by default, but if `docker image push` doesn't work for you,
 > run `docker login` first, enter your Docker Hub username and password, and then
-> try `docker push` again.
+> try `docker image push` again.
 {: .callout}

 ## What's in a name? (again)